pjotrp/bioruby-exominer/README.md

   ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_info.gz
   gzip -d gene_info.gz

-Fetch this file and unpack it.
-Note: unpacked this is a 1.4Gb file; do not check this file into the repository!
+Fetch this file and unpack.
+Note: unpacked this is a 1.4Gb file; do not check this file into a github repository!
 Create the symbol/alias list for exominer with

   ncbi_exominer_symbols gene_info > ncbi_symbols.tab